-Strategic Roadmap » Exploring a Balanced Calendar
+Strategic Roadmap » Implementing a Balanced Calendar for CVSD

-Exploring a Balanced Calendar
+Implementing a Balanced Calendar for CVSD

 As part of our five-year Strategic Roadmap, our focus is creating infinite possibilities for all students.
 One strategic direction implemented to aid in reaching this goal is "Reimagining Systems and Structures," which drives the exploration of a more balanced school year calendar.